aaswenson/LRFR/README.md

 		- fuel carrier material
 		- number of cores on which to run MCNP6
 		- input and output file names
-    - Check to verify that any desired optional parameters have been specified
+    - Check to verify that any desired optional parameters have been specified, parameters file contains more details

 =============================================================================================================================================

-TESING LRFR
+TESING L

 1. ensure the following scripts and files are in your working directory
     - tests.py